Don’t Fall Into the Turnover Trap – Do This Instead

 - Creative ideas for financing that allow the business to implement its strategy

-Calling in a mentor to help you quickly acquire these capabilities carries several benefits.
+Calling in a coach to help you quickly acquire these capabilities carries several benefits.

 - It’s less costly.
 According to a study by the SHRM Foundation, research shows that direct replacement costs can reach as high as 50 to 60 percent of an employee’s annual salary, with total turnover expenditures ranging from 90 percent to 200 percent of annual pay.
 Use CFO.University’s Cost of Employee Turnover Calculator to estimate the cost of employee turnover at you company.
 The tool also calculates how much value you can create by reducing your employee turnover rate.

 - It brings expertise on board.
-A bonus for the company is that the mentor gets to know its business.
-By helping key finance executives, the mentor gives CFO-level advice to the company.
+A bonus for the company is that the coach gets to know its business.
+By helping key finance executives, the coach gives CFO-level advice to the company.
 Companies lose out on this benefit if they send their employees to attend training courses, where instructors seldom learn about their operations.

 In one growing company, the finance director lacked the skills to keep up with her job as it evolved.

-For mentoring to work, the company owner or CEO must recognize the shortfalls facing their finance leaders.
-One of the best ways to do this is through an accountant, finance and treasury assessment.
+For coaching to work, the company owner or CEO must recognize the shortfalls facing their finance leaders.
+One of the best ways to do this is through an assessment of the core pillars of the CFO suite; accounting, finance, treasury and leadership.
 This will highlight the shortcomings in the department and help you determine the form of mentoring needed.

 The financial benefits are enormous for companies that focus on employee development rather than employee turnover.
-Mentoring is an important tool your company can use to reap those benefits.
+Coaching is an important tool your company can use to reap those benefits.

 - Cost of Employee Turnover Calculator